Mohamed-Ashif/University-Admission-Prediction-System/README.md

-# University Admuission Prediction Using Machine Learning Flask Webapp
+# University Admission Prediction Using Machine Learning Flask Webapp

 This project is a Flask web application that predicts the likelihood of admission to a university based on various factors using machine learning.
 The application provides a user-friendly interface where users can enter their academic details and get an estimate of their chances of being accepted into a university.